PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

-In our research, the reward for a pre-grasping action is evaluated by the increase in the graspability score yielded by the grasping module, as shown in \cref{eqn:pre-reward}.
+In our research, the reward for a pre-grasping action is evaluated by the increase in the graspability score yielded by the grasping module (\cref{eqn:pre-reward}).
 We define a pre-grasping manipulation as \textit{successful} if the score increases by more than 40\%.
-Two safety-critical situations are considered as failure cases: (a) the object falling off the table, and (b) collision between the gripper and the slope or wall.
+Two safety-critical situations are considered failure cases: (i) the object falling off the table and (ii) collision between the gripper and any obstacles such as walls.